jonlidgard/OpenCDU_Win/README.md

 This app is basically run as a Win32 MFC Application but compiled to 64 bit.
 Win32 is a bit of a misnomer as it is basically the Windows API.
 There is no Win64 API.

+For some reason CDUServer only builds as a Release version - the Debug version treats some warnings as errors & fails - needs looking into.